Types of Walkers for the Elderly: Do You Know All 10?

 Like the 3 wheeled walkers above, this type of walker is also unique in its style and how it is used.
 This walker has four small legs that taper to a single handle.
 They are used to the side of the person instead of in front of the user.
 This style of walker is generally used with someone who has had a stroke and needs support on one side.
 Because hemi-walkers have a wider base and more points of contact, they offer more support than canes.
 Sometimes, people who have had a stroke also cannot grip a walker with both hands so they will use a side walker.

 For the larger sized people, there are bariatric walkers.
 This type of walker is designed for people over 300 lbs and can support up to 1000 lbs in some cases.
 Like the other kinds of walkers above, these come with and without wheels and also with and without seats.
-These walkers are heavier than others - but that is by design.
-They use heavier materials and have more supports for higher weigh capacities.
+These walkers are heavier than others – but that is by design.
+They use heavier materials and have more support for higher weight capacities.

 Consumer Affairs reports that 11.6% of seniors use a walker, second only to canes at 16%.